If you’re looking for airline miles that combine value and simplicity, Southwest Rapid Rewards points may be your best bet.

-If you are someone who loves to travel – especially to domestic locales – but doesn’t want to have to put a lot of sweat into figuring out how to redeem airline miles, Southwest Rapid Rewards points may be the happy medium you’ve been searching for.
+If you are someone who loves to travel – especially to domestic locales – but doesn’t want to put a lot of sweat into figuring out how to redeem airline miles, Southwest Rapid Rewards points may be the happy medium you’ve been searching for.

 The best card for Southwest flyers